KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ## NN Scripts

 There are many open sourced scripts for managing your Komodo Notary Node servers.
 If you're having trouble with something, you can have a look at [these tools](https://github.com/KomodoPlatform/komodotools), or ask the other NN's, who will show you the scripts they use to overcome issues.
 With that being said, if you find a way to make a job easier or find a way to better the ecosystem, please let the rest of the NN OPs know, we would love to hear it.

+## MM2 Seed node setup

+Simple scripts to setup and configure MM2 as a seednode on your 3P server are available at - https://github.com/smk762/nn_mm2_seed